fuzzylogicxx/fuzzylogic/posts/toast.md

 Me mucking about in codepen [https://codepen.io/fuzzylogicx/pen/OJwjxXO/c4402b97e31707cd96649b3a2c41a4fb](https://codepen.io/fuzzylogicx/pen/OJwjxXO/c4402b97e31707cd96649b3a2c41a4fb "https://codepen.io/fuzzylogicx/pen/OJwjxXO/c4402b97e31707cd96649b3a2c41a4fb")

-Are toasts even a good idea?
+Are toasts even i) a good idea; or ii) necessary for your site?